-Data producers require full create, read, update, and delete (CRUD) permissions to their file system, including the CDM folders and files that they own.
+Data producers require full create, read, update, and delete (CRUD) permissions to their file system, including the Common Data Model folders and files that they own.
 The identity of the data producer is given read and write permission to the specific file share that's associated with the data producer.
 This allows multiple data producers to easily share the same data lake without compromising security.
-In addition, it allows auditing of access to resources in the storage and authorizing individuals to access CDM folders.
+In addition, it allows auditing of access to resources in the storage and authorizing individuals to access Common Data Model folders.

 Authorizing data consumers

-Sharing CDM folders with data consumers (that is, people and services intended to read the data) is simplified with Active Directory OAuth Bearer tokens and POSIX ACLs.
-The only requirement is granting access to an Active Directory object of your choice to the CDM folder.
+Sharing Common Data Model folders with data consumers (that is, people and services intended to read the data) is simplified with Active Directory OAuth Bearer tokens and POSIX ACLs.
+The only requirement is granting access to an Active Directory object of your choice to the Common Data Model folder.
 You should grant read-only access to any identity other than the data producer.
-This approach protects the integrity of the data that the producer generates and allows administrators to use audit logs to monitor who accesses the CDM folder.
+This approach protects the integrity of the data that the producer generates and allows administrators to use audit logs to monitor who accesses the Common Data Model folder.

 Alternative forms of authorization